doc97/GOAPer/README.md

 show plan
 ```

-You can exit the console
+You can exit the console with
 ```
 exit
 ```
+or try out some other scenarios.
+They can be found in the `res/` folder.

 Check out the documentation for other [console commands](https://github.com/doc97/GOAPer/wiki/Console).

 ## Documentation